Dilboy123/passwordmanager/README.md

 # passwordmanager

-This is a password manager exe file. if you want to geenrate very secure password you can use this file.
+This is a password manager exe file. if you want to genrate very secure password you can use this file.